DioxusLabs/dioxus/README.md

 static Example: FC<{ name: String }> = |ctx| html! { <div> "Hello {:?name}!" </div> };
 ```

 The final output of components must be a tree of VNodes.
-We provide an html macro for using JSX-style syntax to write these, though, you could use any macro, dsl, or templating engine.
+We provide an html macro for using JSX-style syntax to write these, though, you could use any macro, DSL, or templating engine.
 Work is being done on a terra template processor for existing templates.

 ## Features